wp-plugins/wp-ultimate-recipe/readme.txt

 2. Manage everything about your recipes in one place

 == Changelog ==

+= 1.0.0 =
+* Structure your ingredients and instructions in groups
+* Make your images clickable (use it in combination with a lightbox plugin!)
+* Disable ingredient links
+* Shareable recipes (Facebook, Twitter, Google Plus & Pinterest)

 = 0.0.22 =
 * Use default WP categories and tags to organize your recipes